dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 The main sources of data originate from:
 1)	Secondary Data: They encompass a wide variety of movie metadata provided by the [MovieLenes research dataset](https://grouplens.org/datasets/movielens/)
 2)	Primary Data: Fetching the movie overviews for every one of the movies in the above dataset, via a [TMDB API for developers](https://developers.themoviedb.org/3/getting-started/introduction) from the [TDDb website](https://www.themoviedb.org/)
+## Natural Language Processing (NLP)
+A series of NLP techniques were applied such as: Part of Speech (POS) tags, Sentiment Analysis, Topic Modeling, Named-Entity Recognition (NER).
 ## Models' Production
 The target variables for all models were the six emotions.
 However, the architecture for the selection of the predictor variables was composed of two kinds.
 The first type of architecture has as its feature predictors only the movie overviews, while the second type was composed of the movie overviews along with other variables (movie metadata) for a potentially better performance.